catseye/Chrysoberyl/README.markdown

     how you would build it if you want to.

 On lists of things, list the ones from Cat's Eye Technologies first.
+(Or at least call out that it is a list of all things known to Chrysoberyl)

 Call out works in progress and ideas in some obvious way.

-Call out nodes abotu things that were not done by Cat's Eye Technologies in some obvious way.
+Call out nodes about things that were not done by Cat's Eye Technologies in some obvious way.

+Terminology on music pages:
+-   "implementation" -> "rendition"
+-   "is written in MP3" -> "as an MP3 file"
+-   "To run this implementation" -> "To listen to this rendition"
+-   "an implementation of MP3" -> "an MP3 player"

 ### content ###